Mid-Senior Engineers: Reinvent your career with Robotics, earning $100k-$200k+ in the next 90 days. Learn More

 Resources to Build it

 The motor is mounted to a piece of plywood and is connected to a 12V DC battery.
-The final prototype has the motor and closed inside of a wooden box and that’s just to protect it from getting hit or bumped in your display and to also keep people from getting hurt while the axle is rotating.
+The final prototype has the motor closed inside of a wooden box and that’s just to protect it from getting hit or bumped in your display and to also keep people from getting hurt while the axle is rotating.

 Overall, this animatronics project is fairly straightforward.
 You don’t need any programming or code.
 Connect your wiper motor to a battery, attach the metal arm to the shovel, and you’ll have yourself a pretty awesome Haunted Shovel Halloween display.